Artists Statement

 Stage Management Philosophy

-Stage Management requires you to anticipate needs and issues and deal with them on the fly.
-Often with a time crunch.
+Stage Management requires you to anticipate needs and issues and deal with them on the fly, often with a time crunch.
 These are conditions I thrive in.
 When I am Stage Managing I am constantly looking for efficient solutions that work for the production team and the company.
 I prefer to adapt to the workflow of the director and allow them to create in an environment they are comfortable in.
 Although, I can move along a rehearsal when it comes down to it!